darkwood23/Library/README.md

 # Library
-A simple program that lets you view and add books
+A simple program that lets you view and

 # Skill aquired
 1) DOM manipulation
 2) Critical Thinking
 3) CSS grid

+# How to:
+1) You can click on the checkmark to toggle between read or not-read
+2) You can click the delete button to remove the book from the library
+3) You can use the add button to add new books to the library